Reach new PEAKS of learning!

 PEAKS (Performance Evaluation for Alaska’s Schools) is a computer-based assessment administered to students in Grades 3-9 (English language arts and mathematics) and grades 4, 8 and 10 (science) each spring during the state designated testing window.
 This state-required assessment provides students the opportunity to show their understanding of important skills in these content areas at their grade level.

-In the spring of 2020, PEAKS will be administered to Anchorage students during the weeks of March 30-April 10.
+In the spring of 2021, PEAKS will be administered to Anchorage students during the weeks of March 29-April 9.
 Schools have flexibility in providing the test to students to minimize the impact on instructional time.
-Make-ups are allowed any time between April 1-May 1.
+Make-ups are allowed any time between March 30-April 30.
 Students are not allowed to complete more than one full content area in a day.
 Parents and Guardians should connect with their child's school for specific PEAKS test dates and testing plans.
 Please see the ASD Assessment and Survey Calendar for the complete schedule of the ASD comprehensive system of assessments.

 Please choose a link below to see PEAKS Content Areas and Testing Times, PEAKS Student Preparation: Practice Tests and Tutorials, PEAKS Resources: Assessment Design, TDA and Student Supports or PEAKS or Alternate Assessment Results information.